 SNIP The SNIP Program is the SPCA’s own low-cost program.
 To qualify, applicants must have a total household income of $40,000 or less.
 Initially funded by a grant from PetSmart Charities in 2009, the SNIP program was met with such enthusiasm by the community of Enid that the SPCA has made a tremendous effort to continue it.
 SNIP is funded by donations received from our community.
 Now in its 8th year, SNIP continues to provide assistance to those people who understand the importance of spay and neuter but need financial assistance.
 SNIP is available to both dogs and cats.
 Spay/Neuter for Dogs is $75, and for Cats $45.
 Vaccines for dogs can be given at the time of the surgery for an additional $15.
 Cats can be vaccinated at the time of surgery for $12.
 A rabies vaccine is included in the surgery fee.
 For an adoption $10 we can test your dog for heartworms.
 For an additional $20 we can test your cat for FIV/Felv.

-MPACT For residence living in Enid, dogs or cats can be spayed for $20.
+MPACT For residents living in Enid, dogs or cats can be spayed for $20.
 This includes the basic vaccines, deworming and parasite control and a microchip.
 For an additional $10 we can test your dog for heartworms.
 For an additional $20 we can test your cat for FIV/Felv.
 To qualify, bring proof of residency to the Enid SPCA to compete the paperwork.